java try with resources for detecting barcodes in JPEG

 Troubleshooting Tips

-• Check for the latest version of GroupDocs.Metadata to avoid compatibility issues.
+• Make sure you are using the latest GroupDocs.Metadata version to avoid compatibility issues.

 Practical Applications

-Detecting barcodes in JPEG images can be applied in several real-world scenarios:
+Detecting barcodes (including QR codes) in JPEG images can be applied in several real‑world scenarios:

-1. Inventory Management: Automate inventory tracking by scanning product images.
+1. Inventory Management – Automate tracking by scanning product photos.

 Performance Considerations